Gitcpp10ALT/NotSSH/README.md

 10. Soon, it should connect to the server machine.
 11. All command prompt commands work here, and will be done on that machine.
 12. To quit, type exit or force quit by pressing enter with nothing typed.

+# Bugs
+1. There is a bug that where the whole output may not load correctly.
+To fix this, press enter until you see the Shell ~ [User Dir]